PoisotLab/PLPT/slides.md

 ## Final slide

-The final slide is blank.
+The final slide displays the background picture.

 This is to avoid the awkward "Switching to black" thing that happens when there are no slides left.